mrlucmorin/LayerScale/README.md

 ## Follow those steps to use:

 1. Load the script in EPLAN: Utilities > Scripts > Load...
+1.
+    1. Use the "Scale layer tool" menu point under Utilities
     1. Associate this script to a toolbar button, assigning the Command Line "ScaleLayerAction"
 1. Export the current Layer Scheme to file (*.elc)
 1. Launch the script by clicking the toolbar button
 1. In the dialog, select the 3 paths: